MicrosoftDocs/windows-dev-docs/windows-apps-src/data-access/sqlite-databases.md

 Entity Framework (EF) is an object-relational mapper that you can use to work with relational data by using domain-specific objects.
 If you've already used this framework to work with data in other .NET apps, you can migrate that code to a UWP app and it will work with appropriate changes to the connection string.

-To try it out, see [Getting started with EF Core on Universal Windows Platform (UWP) with a New Database](/ef/core/get-started/uwp/getting-started).
+To try it out, see [Getting Started with EF Core](/ef/core/get-started/overview/first-app).

 ### SQLite library